Best wireless Bluetooth headphones for 2021

 The right earcup has a snappy touch-sensitive panel.
 You can control music, volume, phone calls, and even Alexa or Google Assistant by tapping and swiping your finger.
 And my favorite feature?
 When you need to hear others, just put your hand over the right earcup and tiny mics will pick up external sounds.

 The Cleer Enduro 100s are my top "bang for your buck" pick right now .
 These headphones offer up to 100 hours of battery life, by far the most I've seen.
 I haven't totally tested that claim, but my wife has used them for almost a month now.
 And every night she's up with our 10-month-old, watching shows and YouTube videos as she gets him to sleep.
 She hasn't recharged the headphones yet.

 They have what I would call a form-fitting design.
 They feel very well-built and sturdy, but the earcups exert a solid amount of pressure on the side of my head.
 Still, the earpads are softer than most and the headphones stayed firmly in place as I walk around or move my head.

 Cleer's patented "ironless" drivers deliver prominent mids and clear, detailed highs that never get too harsh.
 And the bass was tight and tuneful.

 I mean what can I say?
-Apple purpose-built these cutting-edge headphones to use with their devices.
-And they just work together so seamlessly with the iPhone, iPad, and Apple Watch.
+Apple purpose-built the cutting-edge AirPods Pro headphones to use with their devices.
+And they just work so seamlessly with the iPhone, iPad, and Apple Watch.
 Making and taking calls, SIRI commands, controlling tunes and podcasts — it’s all so easy.

 The original AirPods basically put the popular true wireless earbuds category on the map.
 And Apple took another major leap forward with this Pro version.
 At the core, you’ll find the H1 chip.
 Engineers from other companies have raved to me about this super-advanced wireless processer.